-The Colorado Press Association, in partnership with the Colorado Broadcasters Association and the Open Media Foundation, is proud to be part of Colorado Journalism Week to celebrate and honor the hard work of Colorado’s working press.
+The Colorado Press Association, in partnership with the Colorado Broadcasters Association and the Colorado Media Alliance, is proud to advocate, celebrate and honor the hard work of Colorado’s working press.

 To help news media organizations, interested allies and residents alike, we've created this toolkit for all to use.
-It includes he logo, talking points to ignite your ideas for an editorial or column, house ads, social media and digital ads, columns, a video clip of Gov. Hickenlooper announcing Colorado Journalism Week and more.
+It includes talking points to ignite your ideas for an editorial or column, house ads, social media and digital ads, columns, and more.

 CPA members: For a suggested plan on how to use the tools in the kit , please see the bottom of this page.